martinrombach88/disney_plus_blog/README.md

 Disney Plus CRUD Blog

 A hypothetical project for Disney Plus, where I create a brand authentic blog to promote the service.
-Styling and features based on Brit.co and the Disney + desktop site.
+Styling and features based on the Disney + desktop site and Brit.co's formatting.

 Brit.co - https://www.brit.co/
 Disney Plus - https://www.disneyplus.com/home (account required)